-Hurricane season in the Caribbean officially runs from June 1 to November 30, peaking in August, September and October.
+Hurricane season in the Caribbean officially runs from June 1 to November 30, peaking in August, September, and October.
 Summer comes in hot and humid on most of these tropical islands, then the weather actually starts to cool a few degrees as autumn arrives.
-But daytime air temperatures remain fairly consistently in the mid- to upper 80s year-round.
+But daytime air temperatures remain fairly consistent in the mid- to upper 80s year-round.
 The frequency and intensity of Caribbean storms vary greatly from year to year, but even in the most intense hurricane season, the odds of your vacation being disrupted by weather remain quite low.

 Some destinations almost never get hit by hurricanes or tropical storms.

 Take Advantage of Geography for Your Hurricane-Season Trip

 The southernmost islands experience fewer dangerous storms than those in the Atlantic "hurricane belt" through the central and eastern portions of the Caribbean.
 Bonaire offers the best chance of avoiding a hurricane, with a 2.2 percent annual risk of a hurricane striking the island.
 Your odds of being called to "Come On Down" on "The Price is Right" game show beat the likelihood of a hurricane ruining your vacation on Bonaire, even during the height of peak season in September.

 Tucked in near Venezuela, Bonaire's sister islands of Aruba and Curacao, along with the dual-island nation of Trinidad and Tobago, also make safe bets for trouble-free hurricane-season travel.

 You might not see candid advertising of hurricane season deals -- most island marketing experts opt against calling attention to potential bad weather -- but you should be able to secure reduced rates on lodging, transportation, and activities during the low season.